davidjayjackson/Master-SQL-For-Science/README.md

 GROUP BY student_name,c.course_title,t.last_name
 ORDER BY student_name,c.course_title;
 ```

-#### In the video lectures, we've been discussing the employees table and the departments table.
+#### Section 44 Question 6:
+In the video lectures, we've been discussing the employees table and the departments table.
 Considering those tables, write a query that returns employees whose salary is above average for their given department.

 ```
 WITH avg_salary